Dynamic session recording

 Enable or disable dynamic session recording

 On the Session Recording Agent, a registry value is added for enabling or disabling the feature.
-The registry value is set to 1 by default, which means that after installation or upgrade to 7.18, the feature is enabled by default.
+The registry value is set to 1 by default, which means that the feature is enabled by default.

-To enable or disable the feature, do the following:
+To enable or disable the feature, complete the following steps:

 - After the Session Recording installation is complete, log on as an administrator to the machine where you installed the Session Recording Agent.